TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-As we can see, it is a vulnerability that allows us to exploit the consul API, but in order to do so we need to get a token.
+As we can see, it is a `vulnerability` that allows us to exploit the `consul API`, but in order to do so we need to `get a token`.

 <br />